Planning and Learning with Adaptive Lookahead: QL-DQN and Atari Experiments

 \section{QL-DQN and Atari Experiments}

 In this section, we extend our adaptive lookahead algorithm \algQPI{} to neural network function approximation.
-We present Quantile-based lookahead DQN (\algQDQN{}): the first DQN algorithm that uses state-dependent lookahead that is dynamically chosen throughout the learning process.
+We present Quantile-based lookahead DQN (\algQDQN{}): the first DQN algorithm that uses state-dependent lookahead that is dynamically chosen throughout the learning process. \algQDQN{} is visualized in Figure~\ref{fig:QL-DQNalg} and operates as follows: \begin{enumerate} \item We introduce a \emph{per-depth Q-function}.

-To extend \algQPI{} to \algQDQN{}, we introduce three key features: First, we need to compute the quantile of the current state $s$ in order to determine which lookahead $h$ to use.
-However, we cannot go over the entire state space to find the position of $h$ in the ordering as we did in the tabular case.
-Instead, we propose to estimate the position of $s$ by using the replay buffer.
-Namely, we compute $q_h:$ the $(1 - \theta_h)$ ordering-based quantile of $|\tilde{V}^\star - T[\tilde{V}^{\pi_t}]|$ in the replay buffer and use lookahead of $h$ if $|\tilde{V}^\star(s) - T[\tilde{V}^{\pi_t}](s)| \ge q_h$.
-For $\tilde{V}^\star,$ we use a trained agent with depth $0,$ which we know to perform poorly compared to larger lookahead values.

-Second, once a lookahead $h$ was chosen, we need to perform $h$-step improvement.
-To implement $h$-step lookahead in Atari, we build upon the batch-BFS algorithm of \citet{hallak2021improve}.
-In short, the lookahead mechanism relies on an exhaustive tree-search that at each step spans the tree of outcomes up to depth $h$ from each state.
-This is done efficiently via parallel GPU emulation of Atari.

-Third, we introduce a \emph{per-depth Q-function}.
-This feature is crucial in order to keep online consistency and achieve convergence.
-Without it, values across mixed depths (which are essentially mixed policies) suffer from off-policy distortion and the agent fails to converge.
 Technically, we maintain $H$ parallel $Q$-networks (where $H$ is the maximal tree depth) and use the $h$-th network when predicting the value of a leaf in depth $h$ in the tree.
 To improve generalization and data re-use, the $H$ networks share the initial layers (feature extractors).

-When storing states to the replay buffer, we attach their chosen lookahead depth and used it later for the target loss.
-All other parts of the algorithm and hyper-parameter choices are taken as-is from the original DQN paper \cite{mnih2013playing}.
-QL-DQN is visualzied in \cref{fig:QL-DQNalg}.
+\item Maintain a sorted replay buffer according to the distance between the current value estimate and approximated optimal value (for efficiency we utilize a priority queue).
+For $\tilde{V}^\star,$ we train a standard DQN (depth $0$) agent for only 1M steps -- a relatively quick process.